 Frequently Asked Questions

 The cruise ports in Turkey, particularly Kusadasi, are generally very safe for tourists.
-Cruise lines monitor security situations closely and would not include ports they deem unsafe.
-As always, check current travel advisories before your trip.
+Cruise lines monitor security situations closely and would not include ports they consider unsafe.
+As always, it is worth checking current travel advisories in the weeks before you sail.

 In major tourist areas and ports, English is widely spoken, especially by those working in the tourism industry.
-A few basic phrases in Greek or Turkish and a translation app can help in more remote areas.
+A few basic phrases in Greek or Turkish are always appreciated, and a translation app on your phone is useful for more remote areas.

-Significant walking is required at most archaeological sites, often on uneven terrain.
-Ephesus requires about 2–3 kilometres of walking, much of it on ancient Roman stones.
-The Acropolis in Athens involves climbing steep slopes and many steps.
+A reasonable amount.
+Ephesus requires about 2 to 3 kilometres of walking, much of it on ancient Roman stone.
+The Acropolis in Athens involves climbing steep slopes and steps to reach the summit.
+Comfortable shoes and a hat make both considerably more enjoyable.

 Ready to Plan?